 - Evidence Gathering and Review this brought together the latest data and credible evidence on the performance of the local and wider UK economy and insights on skills attainment, innovation performance, inclusive growth and drivers of productivity.
 The data and information were presented in an Evidence Review document that was published in June 2019. - Partner Engagement the Evidence Review was used to engage public, private and voluntary sector partners in identifying additional statistical and anecdotal evidence.
-Workshops were also held with the LEP Board and local authority partners to refine the focus of the SEP and achieve consensus on the priority themes and objectives. - Consultation The draft SEP will be circulated for public consultation in [INSERT DATE] 2020.
-Responses from the consultation will be reviewed and a final draft will be presented to the LEP and MCA Boards for approval in [INSERT DATE] 2020. - 2.11 The SEP is reviewed and updated on a regular basis to ensure a sound strategic basis for investment. - 2.12 Together, with the SCR Investment Plan, the SEP sets the blueprint for how all devolved funding will be invested.
-All projects and schemes that are seeking investment from the MCA and LEP are assessed on how they will address the SEP objectives and priorities for economic growth, inclusion and sustainability, and how they will contribute to SEP targets for outputs and outcomes.
+Workshops were also held with the LEP Board and local authority partners to refine the focus of the SEP and achieve consensus on the priority themes and objectives. - Consultation The draft SEP was circulated for public consultation in March 2020.
+Responses from the consultation will be reviewed and a final draft will be presented to the LEP and MCA Boards for approval in May 2020. - 2.11 The SEP will be reviewed and updated on a regular basis to ensure a sound strategic basis for investment and action. - 2.12 Together, with the SCR Transport Strategy and Sustainable Development Plan, the SEP sets the blueprint for how the devolved resources will be invested.